michaelpatrickpurcell/prophecy/README.md

 # Prophecy: A tabletop roleplaying game about fate and destiny.

 This is draft version 0.2.
-The [rules booklet](rules_booklet.pdf) contains this same information as this markdown file but is easier to read and print.
+The [rules booklet](rules_booklet.pdf) contains the same information as this markdown file but is easier to read and print.

 ## Introduction
 Prophecy is a GM-less roleplaying game for three to six people that can be played in under three hours.